 D2C brands often have attractive loyalty clubs or offer subscription services to make sure the retention of customers is high.

-Direct-to-consumer brands in replenishable categories, like the razor brands Dollar Shave Club and Billie and the tampon brand Lola, use subscription models to boost business in lieu of broad distribution networks.
+Direct-to-consumer brands in replenishable categories, like the razor brand Dollar Shave Club and the tampon brand Lola, use subscription models to boost business in lieu of broad distribution networks.
 Brands are taking steps to build customer loyalty that could easily turn into paid perks.
 Glossier, for example, offers subscribe-and-save on its site for skin care products and builds a social content platform that will ask people to sign up.

 Having recurring revenue with high retention means faster growth.
 You keep more of your existing customers around, they refer more new customers to you because they’re happy, and you can increase revenue faster because you’re not churning through so many people each month.